pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 **Use the default Azure Master Key Management for TDE/AE** For a smaller company like Contoso it is more advantageous to let Azure manage CMKs for both TDE and AE.
 This is the default configuration where Azure manages the key placement, and rotation in accordance with Microsoft Security Policy.

 **Alternate:**   For both TDE and AE, enterprises can opt for the BYOK scenario.
 And in this scenario, the CMK is generated by the user using hardware or software generation means and these keys are stored in a key store like Azure Key Vault.
 In this scenario, the organization is responsible for key management tasks like key provisioning and rotation.
 BYOK is typically reserved for highly regulated environments where key management and certificate management is part of the chain of custody for secure data and must be audited by an auditing authority.

+- **How would you design a solution where credential master keys (CMK) for data encrption, were managed by a regulated team such as in BYOK scenarios?**
+**Goal:**  Provide a secure solution for Self-managed credential master keys using Azure including describing key rotation and replacement.

+**BYOK**

+**Key Rotation**

 **How would you control access to data, cloud resources, and LOB applications within the organization as well as reducing authorization management overhead?**
 **Goal:** Use RBAC principles to design a tight integration between identity and assigned roles defined in the organization and data and cloud resources and LOB applications users and services can access.

 The major driver for controlling access to data, and resources within the organization is the use of RBAC wherever possible within the workflows of custom applications.
 Assigning authorized permissions to Roles rather than individual users were possible, reduces management overhead by design.

-LOB COTS applications such as Dynamics will already use RBAC to a high level, so most of the authorization management further reduced in scope to the definition of a small number of custom roles that mostly facilitate custom applications within the organization.
+LOB applications such as Dynamics will already use RBAC to a high level, so most of the authorization management further reduced in scope to the definition of a small number of custom roles that mostly facilitate custom applications within the organization.

 **For data within Azure SQL Database**
 Apply object-level Permissions to database objects based on Roles   At the DB level, every object is considered a securable.
 Permissions can be assigned to a principal based on built-in or custom roles to ensure use of RBAC permissions on key objects (Tables, Views, Stored Procedures, Functions).
 The result ensures that only trusted role members can have access to secured database objects.
 The use of application roles simplifies secure application access and allows for discreet audit of role participant activity as well.
 The addition of custom user and application roles are based on roles defined in Contoso’s Infosec Policy.